What Does Renters Insurance Cover?

 One option would be to purchase additional flood insurance through an independent provider such as the National Flood Insurance Program (NFIP).

-This type of policy will provide financial protection against damages caused by floods in areas where standard renters insurance does not offer this type of coverage.
-It is also important to remember that even if you have some form of flood protection in your renters insurance policy, it likely won’t cover all potential damages caused by floods.
+This policy will provide financial protection against damages caused by floods in areas where standard renters insurance does not offer this type of coverage.
+It is also important to remember that even if you have some form of flood protection in your renter's insurance policy, it likely won't cover all potential damages caused by floods.

-In the event of a major disaster like a severe hurricane or tornado where large amounts of rain fall over a short period of time and cause significant flooding on a widespread basis, many homeowners and renters policies will not cover those losses either, and additional flood insurance will be needed to protect yourself financially adequately.
+In the event of a major disaster like a severe hurricane or tornado where large amounts of rainfall over a short period and cause significant flooding on a widespread basis, many homeowners and renters policies will not cover those losses either, and additional flood insurance will be needed to protect yourself financially adequately.

-Consider purchasing additional flood insurance through an independent provider if necessary to keep yourself protected against potential losses due to flooding events while renting.
+Consider purchasing additional flood insurance through an independent provider to protect yourself against potential losses due to flooding events while renting.

 Does Renters Insurance Cover Windstorms?

-Renters insurance may provide coverage for damage caused by windstorms, but the exact extent of protection for your possessions will depend on the particular policy.
+Renters insurance may cover damage caused by windstorms, but the exact extent of protection for your possessions depends on the policy.

 In most cases, renters insurance policies provide limited coverage for personal property damage caused by windstorms, whether they were damaged outside or inside the home due to wind.

-This includes any wind damage due to hurricanes and tornadoes, as long as it doesn't involve flood or water damage from such events.
+This includes any wind damage due to hurricanes and tornadoes, as long as it doesn't involve flood or water damage.

 What Type of Medical Bills Does Renters Insurance Cover?